danbuckwell/file-analyser/README.md

-# csv-analyser
+# File Analyser
-A Python script to analyse and provide statistics on a csv file
+A Python package to analyse files and provide metrics on their contents.